 Jack Frost (1998)

 Jack Frost is surprisingly dark but also funny and entertaining to rewatch as an adult.
-It's about a young boy who lost his busy father in a tragic accident, only to have him come back to life on Christmas in the form of a snowman on the family's front lawn.
+It's about a young boy who lost his busy father in a tragic accident, only to have him come back to life on Christmas day in the form of a snowman.
 It's about second chances, the power of family bonds, and the joy of the holidays.

 The Santa Clause (1994)

 A divorced dad must take Santa's place after accidentally killing a man in a Santa suit in The Santa Clause.
 And he physically transforms into Santa, too, gaining weight and growing a beard.
 It's a family-friendly film starring Tim Allen that promises non-stop laughs.

 A busy working dad, played by Arnold Schwarzenegger, promises to buy his son the hottest Christmas toy of the season in Jingle All the Way.
 But, with the toy almost being sold out, he must go on a great quest to find it, learning the meaning of Christmas along the way.